-Semcac offers several programs to assist homeowners, rental property owners and/or commercial property owners to fix up their home or property.
+Semcac offers several programs to assist homeowners to complete needed repairs to their home.
 See program options below.
 To determine if you qualify and learn more about each program, please call Cindy at (507) 864-8207 or cindy.vitse@semcac.org

 General Contractors & Lead Contractors Wanted

-Seeking General Contractors for current and upcoming owner occupied rehab loan programs throughout Semcac and the Bluff Country HRA’s service area including Goodhue, Rice and Wabasha counties.
+Seeking General Contractors for current and upcoming owner occupied rehab loan programs throughout Semcac and the Bluff Country HRA’s service area.

 Woman owned and/or minority owned and Section 3 (household income of 80% and lower of county median) contractors are encouraged to apply.